-When first thinking about how much a lawyer costs, you might assume that all attorneys work on an (expensive) hourly basis.
-This depends on the type of lawyer you need.
-Criminal defense and divorce attorneys commonly bill on an hourly basis – and may require an upfront deposit to take the case.
-Some personal injury attorneys charge an hourly rate for a specific task.
+When first thinking about the cost of a lawyer, you might assume that all attorneys charge an (expensive) average hourly rate.
+This depends on your legal matter and the type of lawyer you need.
+Criminal defense attorneys and divorce attorneys commonly bill on an hourly basis — and may require an upfront deposit to take your case.
+A criminal defense attorney may also charge an hourly rate for a specific task.

 The hourly rate structure can be beneficial for shorter tasks — like reviewing policies, examining evidence, representing you during the trial, and so on.

 There are several downsides to the lawyer cost-per-hour pricing model.
 The biggest is simply the unknown.
 An attorney can estimate the number of hours a task will take, but it may take much longer when they get down to business.

 Second, the number of hours will go up if the case drags on.
 If a case goes to trial, you’re looking at a much bigger hourly commitment.
 Third, the attorney is not financially motivated to work quickly — as they make more money the longer tasks take.

 Be sure all the terms of this agreement are outlined in the contract.
 This should include which services count towards the hourly fees — contract reviews, communication, investigations, courtroom representations, etc.